a5221985/tutorials/Spring/reactive_programming_with_spring_framework.md

 		logging.level.guru.springframework = debug

 ### Running Stock Quote Microservice ###
+1. Running Quote Service on 8081

+		server.port = 8081

+	1. Run the Quote service

 ### Running MongoDB ###
+1. How to run it from docker
+	1. Docker for Java developers
+2. `docker run -p 27017:27017 -d mongo`
+	1. `-d` - run in background
+	2. Gets latest if no tag
+	3. `docker ps`
+		1. Gives interesting name if not specified
+3. It automatically connected
+	1. **Robo 3T** - MongoDB client
+		1. Available for multiple OSs

 ### QuoteRunner ###
+1.

 ### QuoteMonitorService ###
 ### Tailable Cursors with MongoDB ###